To have a functional team, great communication at work is essential.

 - Keep your door open: If you claim to have an open-door policy, really, keep it open as often as possible.
 On a less literal level, the proverbial open-door policy can be imparted by just reminding your employees often that you’re there for them to talk whenever they need.

-Keep It Constant
+2. Keep Communication Constant

 Instead of relying on annual reviews to communicate with your employees, schedule monthly one-on-ones so that you can keep up to date on where your employees are at, how they are feeling, and what they might need from you to best contribute to the team.